IQ404/study-notes/README.md

 We can also attach `.bitmasked()` node to a SNodeTree.
 Behind the scenes `.bitmasked()` block is same as `.dense()` block.
 But the SNodeTree uses 1 extra bit for each bitmasked cell to flag it as active/inactive, so that each bitmasked cell can be activated/deactivated independently.

+A struct-`for` statement looping through a field will escape all nodes that are inactive.

 ### Deactivation

 At the time of writing, the taichi's implementation of deactivation is quite messy to me (or maybe it is my brain that is messy at this point).
 In my current understandings: